frangaliana/user-list/README.md

 ## Content

-⚠️ Under construction ⛏️
+_Sampe code_

-User List developed in Typescript, React & Styled-Components and tested with Jest and Enzyme
+User list that loads a large number of users using infinite scrolling in a simple way thanks to IntersectionObserver API.
+Also you can add/update and delete users thanks to the system developed and running under a server that represents a number of users mocked.
+Developed with Typescript, React & Styled-Components and tested with Jest and React Testing Library

 ## Getting Started